Directly to the content

 Vitamins and dietary supplements – a classification

-Vitamins are among the nutrients that are talked about a lot in everyday life - and about which many questions remain unanswered at the same time.
+Vitamins are among the nutrients that are often discussed in everyday life – and about which many questions remain unanswered.

-Vitamins are generally absorbed through the diet and are an integral part of a balanced nutrient supply.
-Many foods provide relevant amounts of individual vitamins - fresh fruit and vegetables such as citrus fruits or peppers, for example, are well-known sources of vitamin C.
+In principle, vitamins are absorbed through diet and are an essential part of a balanced nutrient supply.
+Many foods provide relevant amounts of individual vitamins – fresh fruits and vegetables such as citrus fruits or bell peppers are well-known sources of vitamin C.

-In everyday life, however, it is clear that this supply is not always sufficient.
-An insufficient supply of certain vitamins is described in certain population groups.
-Vitamin D is a frequently cited example: In Central Europe, the body's own production is limited in the winter months (from October to April) due to low sun exposure, which is why a low vitamin D status is often observed during this time.
+However, in everyday life, it becomes evident that this supply is not always sufficient.
+For certain vitamins, an inadequate intake is reported in specific population groups.
+A commonly cited example is vitamin D: In Central Europe, the body's own production during the winter months (from October to April) is limited due to low sun exposure, which is why a low vitamin D status is often observed during this time.

-It is not possible to say in general terms whether dietary supplements are useful.
-The decisive factor is your individual requirement - and this is best classified on the basis of data.
-You can determine your vitamin D status, for example, via a medical blood test or a vitamin D test (laboratory test for home use).
-On this basis, needs-based supplementation is possible, always as a supplement and not as a substitute for a balanced diet.
+Whether dietary supplements are sensible cannot be said universally.
+The crucial factor is your individual need – and this can best be assessed based on data.
+You can determine your vitamin D status, for example, through a medical blood test or a vitamin D test (home lab test).
+Based on this, a needs-based supplementation is possible, always as a supplement and not as a substitute for a balanced diet.

-Fat-soluble vitamins such as vitamin D are often offered in oil-based form, for example as vitamin D3K2 drops or as capsules with MCT oil.
-Vitamin D is sometimes found in combination with vitamin K, as both are fat-soluble and can be processed together in corresponding preparations.
+Fat-soluble vitamins like vitamin D are often offered in oil-based form , for example as Vitamin D3K2 drops or as capsules with MCT oil.
+Vitamin D is sometimes found in combination with vitamin K, as both are fat-soluble and can be processed together in appropriate preparations.
 Vitamin K is also important for calcium homeostasis in the body - especially with increased vitamin D intake.

-Water-soluble vitamins, especially the B vitamins, are often offered as combination preparations such as a vitamin B complex .
-Other vitamins, such as vitamin C, are available in various dosage forms, including vitamin C capsules, tablets, effervescent tablets or powder.
+Water-soluble vitamins, particularly the B vitamins, are often offered as combination preparations such as a Vitamin B complex.
+Other vitamins, such as vitamin C, are available in various forms, including Vitamin C capsules , tablets, effervescent tablets, or powder.

-Which dosage form is chosen is primarily a question of individual preference, tolerance and use in everyday life
+Which form of administration is chosen is primarily a question of individual preference, tolerance, and application in everyday life

-Conclusion - understanding vitamins instead of blanket supplementation
+Conclusion – Understanding vitamins instead of supplementing indiscriminately

 Vitamins are essential micronutrients with a variety of functions in the body.
-Which vitamins are required and in what quantity depends on individual needs.
-Factors such as diet, lifestyle and particular phases of life play a key role in this.
-Reference values such as those of the DGE offer helpful orientation, but are no substitute for personal classification.
-Food supplements can also only be meaningfully evaluated in the context of your own needs.
-The decisive factor is therefore not to take as many vitamins as possible, but to consciously understand vitamins and integrate them into your own health strategy in line with your needs - informed, data-based and individually.
+The amount of vitamins needed depends on individual requirements.
+Factors such as diet, lifestyle, and special life phases play a central role.
+Reference values like those of the DGE provide helpful guidance but do not replace personal assessment.
+Dietary supplements can only be meaningfully evaluated in the context of one's own needs.
+Therefore, it is not about providing as much as possible, but about consciously understanding vitamins and integrating them appropriately into one's own health strategy – informed, data-driven, and individualized.

 Sources